amzn/login-with-amazon-wordpress/readme.txt

 == Description ==

 About Plugin:
-Login with Amazon plugin for Drupal allows your website to quickly and easily integrate with Login with Amazon.
-You install the plugin on your website in minutes, and customers can login right away.
+Login with Amazon plugin for WordPress allows your website to quickly and easily integrate with Login with Amazon.
+You can install the plugin on your website in minutes, and customers can login right away.

 About Login with Amazon:
-Login with Amazon enables over 250 million active Amazon.com customers to securely and easily logon to websites and apps using their Amazon.com account.
-This reduces sign-up friction by eliminating the need for users to create an account and password on your website or app, facilitating higher engagement and order conversion for merchants using Login and Pay with Amazon.
+Login with Amazon enables over 250 million active Amazon.com customers to securely and easily logon to websites using their Amazon.com account.
+This reduces sign-up friction by eliminating the need for users to create an account and password on your website, facilitating higher engagement and order conversion for merchants using Login and Pay with Amazon.

 Why should I use Login with Amazon?
 Studies show that: